aelsharif/tmux_config/README.md

 tmux source ~/.tmux.conf
 ```

-This will run the plugins and you should see the new theme.
+This will run the plugins and you should see the new theme applied.